C

 Bio

 I am a lawyer and policy researcher interested in improving the governance of artificial intelligence.
-In May 2019, I received a J.D. cum laude from Harvard Law School.
-I currently work as a Research Scientist in Governance at OpenAI.
+I currently work as Director of Research at the Institute for Law & AI.
+I previously worked in various legal and policy roles at OpenAI.

-I am also a Research Affiliate with the Centre for the Governance of AI at the Future of Humanity Institute; Founding Advisor and Research Affiliate at the Legal Priorities Project; and a VP at the O’Keefe Family Foundation.
+I am also a Research Affiliate with the Centre for the Governance of AI and a VP at the O’Keefe Family Foundation.

 My research focuses on the law, policy, and governance of advanced artificial intelligence.